National Brothers And Sisters Day

 • For every sibling growing up together, the risk of obesity drops by about 14%.

-• Some studies say that older siblings are more intelligent, but only by a small amount.
+• Some studies suggest that older siblings are more intelligent, but only by a small margin.

-Everyone is encouraged to reach out to their siblings on this holiday.
-This can be done through a call, a letter, or through an in-person visit.
-Even if siblings haven’t reached out to one another in a really long time, they should still take the opportunity to reach out.
+Everyone is encouraged to reach out to their siblings on this holiday, whether through a call, a letter, or an in-person visit.
+Even if siblings have not connected in a long time, they should still take the opportunity to reach out.

-It can even be done through social media (if the sibling is on social media) by using the hashtag #BrothersAndSistersDay.
-Of course, not everyone has siblings and we don’t feel that these individuals should be left out of all of the fun, so we suggest that they reach out to a close friend.
-Someone who they’re as close with as if they were a sibling.
-They can take their friend out to dinner or buy him/her drinks.
+It can also be done through social media (if the sibling is on social media) by using the hashtag #BrothersAndSistersDay.
+Of course, not everyone has siblings, and we believe these individuals should not be left out of the fun.
+We suggest they reach out to a close friend, someone with whom they share a bond akin to that of siblings.
+They can take their friend out to dinner or buy them drinks.

 When is it?